jefeish/pr-notification-app/docs/entity-relationship-diagram.md

 # PR Notification App - Architecture Overview

-## 1000-Foot View System Architecture
+## High-Level View of System Architecture

 This simple diagram shows the main flow and relationships in the PR notification app, focusing on initialization and handler loading.